 - Can an applicant submit more than one project at a time?

-- What if a producer is involved in more than one project?
+- What if a filmmaker is involved in more than one project?

 - Can public television stations apply to either PMCF, CIF or DIGITAL?